 Location of Grand Kremlin Palace

-The Grand Kremlin Palace is located inside the Moscow Kremlin in Moscow, Russia.
-It stands on Borovitsky Hill, overlooking the Moskva River.
-The palace is near other famous Kremlin buildings, including the Kremlin Armoury and the Cathedral of the Annunciation.
-It serves as the official residence of the Russian President and hosts important state events.
+The Grand Kremlin Palace, situated within the Moscow Kremlin in Russia, stands proudly on Borovitsky Hill, overlooking the Moskva River.
+Surrounded by notable landmarks like the Kremlin Armoury and the Cathedral of the Annunciation, it serves as the official residence of the Russian President and hosts major state ceremonies.

 History of the Grand Kremlin Palace